Last Updated on

 - Teamwork may suffer

-Although this may be offset by lowered costs of office space, there may be health and safety issues to look into with regards to their workspace.
+Although this may be offset by lowered costs of office space, there may be health and safety issues to look into with regard to their workspace.

 If you are not bringing employees into the workplace for training, they may suffer developmentally over time.